ABOUT THE ONLY ANIMAL

-- The permanent and contracted Staff, Board of Directors, and the Artist Brigade 100 cohort will continue to attend ongoing IDEA related training.
+- The permanent and contracted Staff, Board of Directors, and the Artist Brigade 100 cohort will continue to attend ongoing EDI-related training.
 Our intention is two-fold, to build a shared language that can be the basis of good communication, and the development and improvement of company statements and policy.
 We recognize that our staff and board arrive at this work with different levels of awareness and lived experience.
 These training sessions are all optional.

-- In 2021 we completed 2-hour sessions with these organizations.
+- In 2021 we completed 2-hour sessions with these organizations: